1945 Auckland Rugby League season: Round 12

+Point Chevalier complained about having to play yet another game at a suburban ground.
+They had only played at Carlaw Park 5 times in 12 games despite 4 games being played there each week out of the 5 regular matches.
+Three of their suburban games had been on grounds other than their home ground of Walker Park and they were now scheduled to play another suburban game away from Walker Park.
+The Auckland Rugby League replied that as a new club in first grade they needed to accept the situation.
 The match between Newton and Marist was played at Fowlds Park in Morningside in a "sea of mud".
 Newton who had been having a terrible season caused an upset by winning 5–4.
 Leo Davis made his first appearance for Richmond in the season against Ōtāhuhu.
 He was an Auckland representative from 1941 to 1943.
 Royce Speedy was missing for Ōtāhuhu through injury while L Williams for Richmond had to leave the field due to an injury and was replaced by Rennie.
 Frank Furnell was reported to have played his best game for Richmond since his return from service in the Middle East where he was serving in the war.
+Forward, Leo Davis played his first game of the season for Richmond after having debuted for them in 1936.
+Otahuhu fielded all four Johnson brothers (Mick, Joffre, Norm, and Ivan) who were "prominent in the pack".
 In the same match referee Stuart Billman became the first ever referee in Auckland to officiate 150 senior rugby league games.

 Round 13

-Round 13 saw 'Chairman's Round', an initiative started in 1944.
-The chairman (Mr. J.W.
-Watson) was given the task of choosing a head to head match up to be the main game at Carlaw Park with Richmond and Manukau selected.
-Mr. Joseph Patrick Moodabe, who was a well known sportsman had donated a "handsome trophy for the winning side".
-An unprecedented situation unfolded following the match.
-An inquiry was held post match due to an injury received by former New Zealand international, Jack Satherley who was playing for Richmond.
-A scrum had been set and he saw seen to "reel and fall" and stayed down "on the ground for some time receiving attention" from an apparent headbutt.
-At the inquiry referee Jack Hawkes and some players gave evidence.
-After their Wednesday board meeting the Auckland Rugby League suspended Joseph Zimmerman of Manukau for the remainder of the season.
-Given the referee had not witnessed the incident and no action was taken on the field against him it must have only been through the statements of players that he was found guilty of misconduct which had never happened before in the code in Auckland.
-At Ōtāhuhu the local team played North Shore and won 18–7.
-They were missing some of their regular players but fielded D Smith at fullback.
-In somewhat of an unusual cross over he was the Auckland B grade table tennis champion.
-In the same match Ivor Stirling, the former New Zealand international made his first appearance of the season at halfback for North Shore.
+Travers Hardwick (Ponsonby), who was said to have been the best back row forward seen for many years.

+Ivor Stirling turned out for North Shore for the first time since 1939.
+He had been serving in World War 2 after enlisting in 1940.